prajitdas/AndroidBuilds/aosp/README.md

 Android builds
 ==============

+This project will allow users to build custom Android ROMs.
+Detailed instructions from Google are available [here](https://source.android.com/source/initializing.html).

 ### Run instructions
 The scripts and steps listed will require your username, Android branch that you are building, i.e. 'android-4.0.1_r1' and device info, i.e. 'hammerhead'.